– SPONSORED CONTENT –

 Harbours for me remind me of seaside towns and that in turn just gives me all of the emotions of holidays past.
 Bristol’s Harbour is pretty much in the middle of the city centre which is a little different as most harbours tend to be located on the coast, away from the centre of the town.

-With some stunning harbour-side restaurants and cafes, I could easily spend all weekend here on a sunny day.
+With some stunning harbour-side restaurants and cafes, I could easily spend all weekend here on a sunny day, chomping on olives and sipping a glass or two of wine.

 SS Great Britain